Shalyne-K/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Function that prints 9 times table
+Function that adds two integers